yy502/laserpecker/README.md

 ## LaserPecker App

-Controlling the engraver is done via LaserPecker App and bluetooth over your smartphone.
+Controlling the engraver is done via LaserPecker App in your smartphone over Bluetooth.
 I do wish there's a desktop (Linux particularly) client or API available, as I'm a big fan of automation via scripting.

 Don't be put off by the low rating of the App in Play Store or App Store.
 It isn't perfect, but it's improving and updating frequently.